nuzillard/KnapsackSearch/README.md

 into a database (ACD DB) with "experimental" 13C NMR chemical shifts determined by ACD-prediction.

 The python script `smi2ACD.py` processes a .smi file to produre a minimal .sdf file in which the structures can be imported in an ACD Database.
-This script relies on the RDKit toolbox.
 The python script `CNMR_predict.py` transforms a .sdf file with calculated chemical shift values from ACD/Lasbs DB into another .sdf file in which the calculated values replace the supposedly experimental ones.
+These scripts rely on the RDKit toolbox.

 The python scripts `smi2ACD.py` and `CNMR_predict.py` may be used independently for other purposes.
-Note that `smi2ACD.py` assigns 99.99 as the experimental chemical shift value of all carbon atoms.
+Note that `smi2ACD.py` assigns 99.99 as a placeholder for the experimental chemical shift value of all carbon atoms.
 More realistic values, from nmrshiftdb2, may be obtained by action of 'addnmrsdb.py' on a .sdf file.